Steps To Become A Speech-Language Pathologist

 5. Find A Job

 While a majority of therapists will apply to local school systems, a third-party speech therapy staffing agency like Advanced Medical can help job seekers find the latest employment opportunities.
-Therapists can also use an Internet job search engine like Indeed or SimplyHired.
+Therapists can also use an Internet job search engines like Indeed or SimplyHired.

 In additional to permanent positions, speech pathologists have the opportunity to take on travel employment opportunities.
 Travel speech pathology jobs tend to have better benefits and higher compensation than that of a permanent therapist.
-Travel therapists are obligated for thirteen week assignments, guaranteed forty hour work weeks, and are exposed to different client populations.
+Travel therapists are obligated for thirteen-week assignments, guaranteed forty hour work weeks, and are exposed to different client populations.
 Permanent therapists are often required to sign annual employment contracts to be eligible for relocation and sign-on bonuses.

-In order to renew your license and remain certified you will be required to take a minimum number of continuing education units (CEUs).
+In order to renew your license and remain certified, you will be required to take a minimum number of continuing education units (CEUs).
 Please consult the individual state occupational therapy licensure board requirements.